May 12-14, 2025 | Grass Lake, Michigan

-Join us for the 2024 Torah Sisters Retreat!
+Join us for the 2025 Torah Sisters Retreat!
 Fellowship with other Torah-keeping ladies who love Yeshua.
-Our theme is Women of Intention.
+Our theme is Women of Courage.
 Come ready to make friends, be encouraged, and grow in your Torah faith walk with Yeshua.

-Watch testimonials and scenes from last year’s retreat.
+Watch testimonials and scenes from the 2023 retreat.
 (Thanks to Tara Larrick for this video!)

 Where